 - Continuing necessary medical care

-If someone in recovery is relying on you, you will understand what they are going through so much better if you attend a group meeting or engage in family therapy with them.
+If someone in recovery is relying on you, you will understand what they are going through so much better if you attend a group meeting or engage in Family Support with them.

 Not only will you understand their needs better, but they will also see your commitment to helping them stay sober.